 If you cut your entire yucca in two with a stem cutting, it can be a bit worrisome to see your original yucca stripped of its foliage.
 Of course, there is always the possibility of losing the plant when performing such a large-scale propagation process.
-However, the cut plant most often grows a new rosette of foliage in no time!
-If you don’t want to risk such a significant propagation process and your plant is not growing too tall for its place, sticking to offset propagation is safer.
+However, the mother plant most often grows a new rosette of foliage in no time!
+If you don’t want to risk such a significant propagation process and your plant is not growing too tall for its place, offset propagation is safer.

 Potting and Repotting Spineless Yucca